Volunteer with us

 Would you like to get involved with a local wildlife project?
 Are you keen to learn more about British wildlife and are you passionate about sharing your enthusiasm for the natural world with others?

 We are looking for volunteers to work with the Avon Gorge & Downs Wildlife Project education team.
 Most of our volunteers help us deliver education sessions to schools, play schemes and youth groups out on the Downs.
 You can even get creative and help with the preparation and delivery of our children’s events, family days and community activities such as the Bristol Festival of Nature!
 Or, if you’re not so keen on the face-to-face delivery we also need volunteers to help us, behind the scenes, with office work and the development of educational resources.
+Our volunteers are able to gain free access to walks, talks and outdoor school sessions where they can learn from and engage with wildlife experts.

 - Supporting school and holiday playscheme visits to the Downs including pre-session preparation (ie, making resources used during the sessions) and volunteering with small groups of children helping them to focus on their studies.